-Under the supervision and with the participation of management, including our Chief Executive and Chief Financial Officers, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2022 based on those portions of the framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework (2013 Framework) that we believed to be applicable to us as a smaller reporting company and emerging growth company.
-Based on this evaluation, management concluded that the Company's internal controls over financial reporting were effective at the reasonable assurance level as of December 31, 2022 and did not identify any material weaknesses.
+Under the supervision and with the participation of management, including our Chief Executive and Chief Financial Officers, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2023 based on those portions of the framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework (2013 Framework) that we believed to be applicable to us as a smaller reporting company.
+Based on this evaluation, management concluded that the Company's internal controls over financial reporting were not effective at the reasonable assurance level as of December 31, 2023.
+As a result of our evaluation, we identified a material weakness in our controls related to implementation and testing of design and operating effectiveness of controls, including Redbox that was acquired in 2022, and other immaterial weakness in the areas of data management and documentation.
+While the material weakness set forth was a result of the small scale of the Company's operations, financial constraint and high employee turnover, the Company believes the risk of a material misstatement relative to the financial reporting is minimal.